Dental Crowns in Whitby

 Perfectly seamless tooth restoration

-What’s the process of getting a crown?
+What’s the Process of Getting a Crown?

-A dental crown procedure usually requires two office visits and is performed by a dentist.
+The dental crown procedure typically requires two office visits and is performed by your dentist.
+Here’s a breakdown of the steps:

-Examining and preparing the tooth
+Examining and Preparing the Tooth

 Shaping the Crown